 Is BPM suitable for small manufacturing firms?

-How secure is BPM for proprietary designs?
+How secure is BPM for proprietary designs and compliance records?